RicGobs/LTW-the_hiker-master/README.md

 ### The Hiker Official Demo Site by Marco Francomano &amp; Riccardo Gobbato

+The code is divided into 5 folders + one that contains the libraries and external frameworks saved locally (libs).
+Each folder contains an html page of the site, its css style sheet and the various javascript and php scripts linked to that page.

+-Start contains start.html (the Home page), start.css, handlers.js (containing the logout button functions) and scroll.js which contains the script to scroll the navbar on the movement of the mouse wheel

+-login contains login.hmtl, login.css, pop.js (which contains the script to save email and category in the session storage) and validateLogin.php which is used to authenticate on the backend side.

+-registration as login

+-beginner contains the beginner.html page to search for hiking routes, beginner.css, beginner.js which contains the main button scripts for ajax and search.php and searchWithRegion.php requests that search the database.

+-expert contains expert.html (the page to create the paths), expert.css, expert.js (which contains the scripts of the buttons and launches the request for the search of the municipalities on change of the select of the region) comune.php (which takes care of finding the municipalities of the region inserted on the backend side, validDati.js (which contains the main functions to validate the data to be inserted) and create.php which inserts the path into the database.

+finally there is the img folder which contains the images locally.

+Git Hub by Marco Francomano: https://github.com/marcofrancomano/LTW-the_hiker-master.git

+### The Hiker Official Demo Site by Marco Francomano &amp; Riccardo Gobbato

 Il codice è suddiviso in 5 cartelle + una che contiene le librerie e i framework esterni salvati in locale (libs).
 Ogni cartella contiene una pagina html del sito, il suo foglio di stile css e i vari script javascript e php legati a quella pagina.